abdelkhalekalashker/HashNode-lite/README.md

   4. PostgreSQL

 ## Run Project
+   1. From your terminal run  ` $bundle install` to bunling the gems

-   * second run from your terminal run  ` $rails db:build ` command to build your database.
+   2. From your terminal run  ` $rails db:build ` command to build your database.

-   * then run ` $rails db:migrate ` and ` $db:seed` commands to migrate database and to seed database if you want.
+   3. Then run ` $rails db:migrate ` and ` $db:seed` commands to migrate database and to seed database if you want.

-   * finally run ` $rails server ` and open the localhost on port 3000 to browse through the application.
+   4. Finally run ` $rails server ` and open the localhost on port 3000 to browse through the application.

-   * If errore occurred the better_errors gem will help you, or go back to the terminal and run ` $rails console ` and start debugging.
+   5. If errore occured the better_errors gem will help you, or go back to the terminal and run ` $rails console ` and start debugging.